wanghaisheng/responsive-landing-page-starter/content/blog/en/announcing-the-php-server-sdk-version-3-0-release.md

 The library will now track the [PHP language release lifecycle](https://www.php.net/supported-versions.php).
 As such, PHP8.1 is now supported, and support for versions 7.2 and 7.3 have been dropped.

 #### Branching Strategy
-Although the majority of end users will not be affected by this change, it significantly alters how the repository is structured for those that wish to contribute to this open source library.
+Although the majority of end-users will not be affected by this change, it significantly alters how the repository is structured for those that wish to contribute to this open-source library.
 The new workflow, designed to fall into line with [other Vonage Server SDKs](), looks like the following:

 * `main` branch (renamed from version branches such as `3.X`/`2.X`)
 * `dev` branch